 How to calculate your NZ FIF income

 As a New Zealand based company, Sharesight was built with the needs of Kiwi investors in mind from day one.
-Beyond using it to track prices and dividends for shares and managed funds listed on the NZX (and almost 30 global share markets), NZ investors also rely on Sharesight’s portfolio tax reports, which are designed according to IRD rules.
+Beyond using it to track prices and dividends for shares listed on the NZX (and at least 30 global share markets), NZ investors also rely on Sharesight’s portfolio tax reports, which are designed according to IRD rules.

 One such rule involves foreign investment fund (FIF) income, which applies to New Zealand residents with certain offshore holdings, such as foreign shares and managed funds.
 In certain cases, there are special tax implications for investors who hold these investments.

 Read on to learn: